CubesAndCubes/anatomize/README.md

 Starting off easy, let's implement basic numeric literals into our parser.
 That'll be simple integer numbers.

-First, we register a token for our numeric literals to use.
-That we do with Anatomize's `registerToken()` method.
+First, we register a token type for our numeric literals to use.
+That we do with Anatomize's `registerToken(name, matcher)` method.
 A token has a name and a matcher that can either be a RegExp (Regular Expression) or a function using Anatomize's custom matching utilities.
 The matcher is a description of the token so it can be recognized in the source.

 We'll call the token `"NUMBER"` and use a RegExp that matches one or multiple digits.